 Our shows start at 7:30 with a one-hour open mike set, followed by an intermission.
 The featured performer(s) start a single set at about 9:00.
 The set lasts 60 to 65 minutes, including the encore.
 We do not present opening acts.

-We reserve about five of our yearly concerts for Vermont musicians (part of our mission is to help keep our local music culture healthy).
-That leaves only five or six concerts a year for musicians from out of state.
-Since some of those concerts are performers we've had previously, there are only two or three shows a year for new performers from out of state.
+We reserve about four of our yearly concerts for Vermont musicians (part of our mission is to help keep our local music culture healthy).
+That leaves only six or seven concerts a year for musicians from out of state.
+Since some of those concerts are performers we've had previously, there are only three or four shows a year for new performers from out of state.
 We receive many submissions for our in-state slots as well.
 Even though you may be an amazing performer, we may not have space in our schedule for you.
 Our season runs from September to July and we consider the flow of the season in choosing performers.

 Before submitting to RCCH, please take a look at our home page and at past and future performers to see if you would be a good fit for our coffeehouse.